SoumyaBhaiya/CustomerChurn/README.md

 3. Evaluate models using AUC-ROC and classification metrics.
 4. Interpret models using SHAP and feature importance.
 5. Provide business suggestions to reduce churn.
-6. Export results for visualization in Tableau/Power BI.
+6. Export results for visualization in Tableau

 ---